SFTP vs SMB: How Do These Popular Protocols for Remote File Access Compare?

 Originally designed for LAN use, SMB facilitates seamless file sharing between Windows computers but lacks the robust encryption found in SFTP.
 For more information on SMB file sharing click here.

-SFTP vs SMB: Security
+SFTP vs SMB: Encrypted Connection

 Security is a major point of difference when assessing each: